knewplay/knewhub/spec/fixtures/systems/collections/chapter-1/chapter-1-article-1.md

 author: The Author
 keywords: [one, two]
 questions:
-  - ['one', 'First question in article one?']
+  - one: First question in article one?
-  - ['two', 'Second question in article one?']
+  - two: Second question in article one?
 ---

 ![Ruby on Rails logo](./figures/Ruby_On_Rails_Logo.png)